ysonggit/ysonggit.github.io/index.md

 ## YCombinator Startup Experience

-The coolest engineering work I have done in my life is working with 7 engineers to build a self-driving shuttle in a [Y Combinator](https://www.ycombinator.com/)-backed **startup** company, [Auro.ai](http://auro.ai/), in 2015.
-The three months of that summer became my proudest memory.
-I, together with the engineers and 3 founders, spent days and nights working on an electric golf car in a garage at Sunnyvale, California.
-Finally, we successfully made it drive autonomously!
+The most exciting engineering project of my career was in 2015, when I worked with seven engineers at [Auro.ai](http://auro.ai/), a [Y Combinator](https://www.ycombinator.com/)-backed startup, to build a self-driving shuttle.
+That summer, I shared unforgettable experiences with the team and three founders, working tirelessly on an electric golf cart in a Sunnyvale, California garage.
+Our hard work paid off when we successfully achieved autonomous driving!

-The picture of three engineers (me on the very left) and three co-founders (in white T-shirts) below was taken in an evening after we tested the autonomous driving shuttle on the [Santa Clara University](https://www.scu.edu/news-and-events/press-releases/2015/august-2015/driverless-shuttle-experiment-hits-the-ground-at-scu.html) campus ([Youtube video](https://youtu.be/5wIv-CZRwSU)).
+The photo below shows three engineers, including me on the far left, and the three co-founders (in white T-shirts) after testing the autonomous shuttle on the Santa Clara University campus ([Youtube video](https://youtu.be/5wIv-CZRwSU)).

 <img src="./assets/img/auro_team.jpg" width="450">